Collaboration in the workplace is nothing new.

 Online team workspaces enable members to easily participate in conversations, quickly share the most up-to-date documents and collaborate anywhere, anytime, on any device.

+All of these collaboration tools are extremely useful in improving internal functions, especially if you are experiencing these signs you need a social intranet.
 Fortunately these tools and many more are offered as part of a good CMS and can be utilised to create a thriving digital workplace, resulting in a happier, more collaborative and engaged workforce.

 The key to success, however, depends on the implementation of a digital workplace strategy - requiring one that is capable of driving true change within the organisation

 The business world is changing, whether it likes it or not, and soon we will also begin to see organisations building bigger communities which can be accessed from apps by the workforce.

 According to a Gartner survey, 79% of surveyed organizations plan to increase their mobile spending by 36%.
 Not surprising considering mobility results in increased employee output, less inventory and fewer operational expenses.